Ongoing Research Projects

 Computing Américas

 This research area is devoted to documenting and analyzing the practices and cultures of computing across the American hemisphere with a distinct focus on Latin America and Latina/o/es.
 Current work in this area relates to Dr. Chaar López' project titled Border Circuits.
-The project deals with the history of computer manufacturing across the US-México borderlands through the experiences, practices, and ideas of multiple communities including U.S. and Mexican factory administrators, Mexican and indigenous women workers, and Mexican government officials.
+The project deals with the history of computer manufacturing across the US-México borderlands through the experiences, practices, and ideas of multiple communities including U.S. and Mexican factory administrators, Mexican women workers, and Mexican government officials.
+The BTL is also conducting historical research on Central Texas' semiconductor industry since the 1980s and the growing establishment of data centers for artificial intelligence.
+This project is about technology and infrastructure with semiconductors and data centers being our boundary objects, moving across communities of practice and living.

-Research in this area examines labor arrangements in information infrastructures and the politics embedded in labor management platforms.
-One of the paradigms that we currently study is the "future of work"—such as manifested in networked remote work arrangements and in microwork platforms.
+Research in this area examines labor arrangements in information infrastructures and the politics embedded in labor management platforms--from human relations efforts on people analytics to data work.
 Our biggest concern is to interrogate the racial ordering of technological solutionism, or how the belief in technological development and use, as means for human improvement, are entangled with discriminatory practices.